guerilla-ticket/guerilla-ticket.github.io/README.md

 For the best results, we recommend the following:

+- [x] JavaScript is required to automatically duplicate the page (to print 4 copies to a page)
 - [x] Use the most fluorescent paper you can find, e.g. bright orange
 - [x] Uncheck "Print headers and footers" (or similar)
 - [x] Check "Print backgrounds" (or similar)